Green Boots: Dorje Morup

+A second ITBP group also came across the bodies of Smanla and Morup on their return from the summit.
+Das wrote that they encountered Morup "lying under the shelter of a boulder near their line of descent, close to Camp 6" with intact clothing and his rucksack by his side.
+In 2026, the ITBP identified Morup as Green Boots.
+The ITBP opened a tender for the recovery of his body with a deadline of October 2026.
+Morup was a less popular theory about Green Boots' identity prior to his formal identification.

 Tsewang Paljor

 Eight climbers died in the Everest disaster of 1996: five climbers from the Adventure Consultants and Mountain Madness expeditions on the southeast route, and three fatalities among the Indo-Tibetan Border Police (ITBP) expedition from India who perished on the northeast route.
-Green Boots is commonly believed to be Indian ITBP climber Tsewang Paljor, who was wearing green Koflach boots on the day he and two others in his party attempted to summit.
+Green Boots was commonly believed to be Indian ITBP climber Tsewang Paljor, who was wearing green Koflach boots on the day he and two others in his party attempted to summit.
 The ITBP was led by Commandant Mohinder Singh and was the first Indian ascent of Everest from the east side.

 On 10 May 1996, Subedar Tsewang Smanla, Lance Naik Dorje Morup, and Head Constable Tsewang Paljor were caught in a blizzard just short of the summit.
 While three of the six-member team turned back down, Smanla, Morup, and Paljor decided to go for the summit.
 At around 15:45 Nepal Time, the three climbers radioed to their expedition leader that they had arrived at the top.
 They left an offering of prayer flags, khatas, and pitons.
 Here, the leader, Smanla, decided to spend extra time on religious ceremonies and instructed the other two to move down.

 There was no radio contact after that.
 Back at the camps below, team members saw two headlamps moving slightly above the Second Step, at 8570 m.
 None of the three returned to high camp at 8300 m.